jon-jacky/Piety/doc/rationale.md

 installed on every system I have used.
 I do not need to set up any Python environment, other than defining a single shell command to put the Piety directories on the PYTHONPATH.
 I do not need to search the internet for packages and documentation.
-Everything I need to know can be found in the local Python installation, often by using the Python *help* command.
+Everything I need for Piety can be found in the local Python installation, often by using the Python *help* command.